pgEdge/spock/README.md

 # Spock

-The spock extension provides logical & (optionally bi-directional) replication for PostgreSQL 14.
+The spock extension provides logical & (optionally bi-directional) replication for PostgreSQL 14+.
-We leverage much of the BDR2 technology originally developed by 2ndQuadrant.
+We build on the BDR2 technology originally developed for pg94.

 We use the following terms to describe data streams between nodes:
 * Nodes - PostgreSQL database instances